hydr0nium/howtogit.info/content/_index.md

 <mark>IMPORTANT: Anyone with access to the repo can see your name and email.</mark>

 Git can be configured to do a lot more.
-Here is for example my config:
+Here is, for example, my config:
 ```bash
 [init]
 	defaultBranch = main